astamm/riot/README.md

   `printf` as per *Writing R Extensions* manual recommendations because `R` has its own input/output mechanism for writing to the console.

+Moreover, **riot** now ships a shrunk version of VTK source files to avoid unsuccessful downloads from VTK website.

 ## Acknowledgements

 The authors would like to thank Tim Schäfer, the author of the